AllanK13/battle_for_the_sword_coast/README.md

 Open http://localhost:8080/index.html

 This prototype is plain JavaScript, HTML and CSS.
-Data files live under `public/data` and source code in `src/`.
+Data files live under `data/` at the repository root and source code is in `src/`.